compgenom/DOTSeq_paper_2026/README.md

   -o results/bulk
 ```

-Alternatively, to start from precomputed ORF read counts, download the `d.rds` file from [Zenodo](10.5281/zenodo.19266548), place it in:
+Alternatively, to start from precomputed ORF read counts, download the `bulk.rds` file from [Zenodo](https://doi.org/10.5281/zenodo.19266548), place it in:

 ```bash
 data/bulk/quantification